 - Initial Security Deposit: $200.
 I was initially approved for a $200 credit card with a security deposit of $49.
 I sent an extra $150 to get a $350 credit line.
 After 6 months with the card I was given a credit line increase of $100 for a total of $450.
 I later sent an extra $50 for a $500 CL.
 A few months before closing my card I brought my credit line up to $3k.
 This was really helpful as other banks matched this credit line when I was approved for other cards.

 If you are going to apply for this card and are thinking about making a big deposit, you need to be aware of Capital One’s refund policy.
 This is what the Customer Agreement document that I received states:

 “I may not withdraw funds or request a refund of my funds at any time, other than by paying all of my obligations to Capital One and closing my account”

 If you are in the market for a secured card that requires a small security deposit, then Capital One is a great option (you can’t beat $49, $99 or $200).
-If you are looking to put in a bigger deposit to get a higher credit line and would like to get your money back in a fixed number of months, then you should consider other secured cards, like the ones offered by Bank of America (refunds your deposit after 12 months) and Citi (refunds your deposit after 18 months).
+If you are looking to put in a bigger deposit to get a higher credit line and would like to get your money back in a fixed number of months, then you should consider other secured cards.
+For example, Bank of America refunds your deposit after 12 months and Citi does it after 18 months.